livioribeiro/selva/docs/en/extensions/data/memcached.md

 ## Configuration options

-Selva offers several options to configure Redis.
+Selva offers several options to configure Memcached.
 If you need more control over the Memcached service, you can create your own `aiomcache.Client` service.

 The available options are shown below: